 3rd Anniversary – Leather

 Leather is durable and has traditionally been used as a material to protect and provide shelter.
-As your marriage matures your relationship becomes much stronger, so giving your partner a leather gift is a way to represent this.
+As your marriage matures your relationship becomes much stronger, so giving your partner a leather gift to celebrate your third wedding anniversary is a way to represent this.

 If you're looking to splash out then Aspinal of London have lots of gorgeous leather gifts and accessories that can be monogrammed to make them even more personal - we love this classic leather wallet.